Cloudsine-weborion/take-home-assignment/README.md

  - Choose an appropriate instance type (e.g., t2.micro under the free tier) and configure the security group for web traffic (HTTP/HTTPS).
  - Install and configure your preferred web server software, such as **Apache**, **NGINX**, or any other of your choice.
  - Make the service available over **port 80**.
- - Run the application and web server through systemd or an equivalent service manager so they survive logout and can be restarted consistently.

 ### Step 3.
 Build a network monitor